-Students will present a field specific problem-based learning scenario as part of their course work highlighting the ethical and legal issues arising from the care.
-The work must make reference to relevant law, ethical theory and decision making within the field of practice.
+Students will present a problem-based learning scenario as part of their course work highlighting the ethical and legal issues arising from the care.
+The work must make reference to relevant law, ethical theory and decision making.

 Duration: over 6 weeks.